urbanvikingr/content/content/reference/api/simple-api/mutations/working-with-files.md

 ## Uploading files

-Coming soon.
+Uploading files with a GraphQL mutation is not supported yet.
 For now, use [the File API directly](!alias-eer4wiang0) to upload files.

 ## Reading meta information of files